rafa1906/NodeMedic-FINE/README.md

 This is the repository for NodeMedic-FINE, an end-to-end dynamic provenance analysis tool for vulnerability discovery, triage, and confirmation in Node.js packages.

+This repository is associated with the NDSS'24 paper,
+_NodeMedic-FINE: Automatic Detection and Exploit Synthesis for Node.js Vulnerabilities_.

 ## Prerequisites
 Running NodeMedic-FINE requires a system with at least 4 GB of RAM and 5 GB of storage (storage requirements will vary depending on the number of packages